How to Watch Deleted YouTube Videos With or Without URL

 Step-by-Step Restoration Process:

-Browse through the trash folder to find your deleted video by title or upload date.
-Select the video you want to restore and click the “Restore” button.
-Your video will return to your channel with its original URL, title, description, comments, and view count intact.
+5. Select the video and click Restore.
+Your video returns with its original URL, title, description, comments, and view count intact.

 Method 3: Checking Your Backups and Google Takeout